 Academic activities and responsibilities

-One month residentship at the Max Planck Institute for the History of Science (Berlin, GER), in a still ongoing collaboration with EMROC (August 2016 -).
+One month residentship at the Max Planck Institute for the History of Science (August 2016, Berlin, GER).

 Habitual Behaviour in Early Modern Europe 1500-1750, University of Sheffield, 1-2 June 2017 (International conference - Co-organiser).